Gaining Ground Farm NC

 Number of Internship Available: 4

-Work is 8 a.m. to 6 p.m. with 2 one hour breaks MTWFri, 6am-12 on Thursday and Saturdays.
+Peak season work is 7 a.m. to 6 p.m. with 2 one hour breaks MTWFri, 6am-12 on Thursday and Saturdays.
+The schedule tapers in spring and fall.
 Hourly position Tuesday and Fridays available as well working in the packing house.
 We work rain or shine in all temps.
 Work includes transplanting, cultivating, harvesting, market, cattle duties, chicken duties (watering, feeding, collecting eggs, washing and packing eggs), mowing, and seeding.
-Two people from the farm rotate volunteering Thursday mornings at the Southside Kitchen in downtown Asheville.
-Interns will rotate selling at the Saturday markets each week.
+Workers rotate selling at the Saturday markets each week.

-Educational Opportunities: Learn what it takes to run a farm with the money the farm is actually earning, spend time with livestock, and learn the planting schedule from seeding to harvesting for a multitude of vegetables.
-Equipment we use include: Kubota 75 hp tractor, John Deere 90 hp tractor, John Deere 75hp tractor, Farmall C cultivating tractor, hot water heated benches, washline, overhead and drip irrigation, water wheel transplanter, mulch layer, rotovator, basket weeder, finger weeder, mist sprayer, jang seeder, BCS, hoophouses.
+Educational Opportunities: Learn what it takes to run a farm with the money the farm is actually earning, spend time with livestock, and learn the planting schedule from seeding to harvesting for a multitude of vegetables, fruit trees, bee hives.
+Equipment we use include: Kubota 75 hp tractor, John Deere 90 hp tractor, John Deere 75hp tractor, Farmall C cultivating tractor, hot water heated benches, wash line, overhead and drip irrigation, water wheel transplanter, mulch layer, rotovator, basket weeder, finger weeder, mist sprayer, jang seeder, BCS, hoop houses.

-Skills Desired: Able to work in a group, be able to work efficiently with others and alone, and be able to live considerately within the community.
+Skills Desired: Ability to work in a group, being able to work efficiently with others and alone, and being able to live considerately within the community.
 This internship is most enjoyable and effective for individuals who are hoping to own and work their own farm, and/or who believe in and want to participate in the local food movement.
 We have found that individuals who enjoy cooking have been the happiest here oddly enough.

 Preferred method of Contact: email